rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

     Infrastructure/
 ```

-Below is an illustration of the layers with their boundaries.
+Further below is an illustration of the layers with their boundaries.
 The arrows show the direction of the dependencies.

 ### Dependency Direction

 The direction of the dependencies of the architecture points inwards.
 This means that the domain only depends on code
 that is within the domain.
 The application can depend on the code that is within the domain and application.
 At last the
-infrastructure code can depend on any code and serves as the glue between the lower layers and outside systems like
+infrastructure code can depend on any code.
+It serves as the glue between the lower layers and outside systems for
-frameworks, databases and libraries.
+example frameworks, databases and libraries.

 The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always
 within your control like frameworks, ORM's and libraries.
-Code that is outside of your control can change with updates
+Code that is outside of your control can change with updates.
-and keeping them within the infrastructure layer makes dealing with these changes easier.
+Keeping this code within the infrastructure layer makes it easier to deal with these changes.

 This doesn't mean you can't use outside systems within you application or domain layer.
 To use these libraries within
 these layers the application or domain layer needs to supply an interface that is implemented within the infrastructure
 layer.
-This way the control of how systems communicate stays within the application or domain layer so you only have to
+This way the control of how these systems communicate stays within the application or domain layer and you only
-make changes in infrastructure.
+have to make changes in infrastructure.

 {% include image_caption.html imageurl="/images/posts/clean-architecture/clean-architecture.png"
 title="Clean Architecture" caption="Clean Architecture" %}